Your Ultimate Guide to a Successful Photoshoot

 ❌ 5.
 Overthinking Every Little Detail

-When you’re anxious about posing, your smile, or whether your left side is better than your right—you lose the joy of the experience.
-And that stress can show up in your body language and eyes.
+When you’re anxious about posing, your smile, or whether your left side is better than your right, you lose the joy of the experience.
+This stress can show in your body language and eyes.

 💫 Final Thought: You Deserve to Enjoy This